Target Leading Rebound In Retail

 - Target pays investors a 4.9% Dividend Yield (the current yield on the 10-year Treasury is 2.35%)

-- The stock has been crushed in recent years versus industry peers, and if nothing else simple mean reversion would imply at least a short-term period of outperformance
+- The stock has been crushed in recent years versus industry peers, and if nothing else, simple mean reversion would imply at least a short-term period of outperformance

 - Target's Price/Sales ratio is 0.4, considerably cheaper than the S&P 500 Index average of 2.0, and 33% cheaper than the discount stores industry average of 0.6